zlegein/thunderdome-talk/slides/slides/webpack/webpack2.md

-splits your app into multiple files
+Can dynamically load your javascript

-can replace grunt or gulp
+Can replace grunt or gulp

+Back to configuration